This is a guide specifically for Auxiliares de Conversación

 Tasa 790-012

 The Tasa Modelo is a tax form you have to fill out and pay at a bank branch or ATM.
 This form is used to pay for your TIE appointment.
-I highly recommend going inside a bank branch to pay the tax form with exact cash.
+I highly recommend going inside a bank branch to pay the tax form with exact cash (usually you don’t need exact cash, but some bank branches can be particular).
 This way you are guaranteed to get a stamped sheet back proving your payment for the TIE appointment.

 After filling out the form, download the form and print it out.
 Make sure to sign it!
 Bring the form with exact cash to a bank branch and pay the fee there.
 Make sure you receive a stamped form in return.
 This is your proof that you paid the Tasa.
 Bring it to your TIE appointment.